"I think I make a fine war criminal."

 when together we anneal

-round the strongest shaft of all
+round the strongest shaft of allhail to the boss

 we'll all stay the course